ComeOnGetMe/claude-artifacts-data-vis-app/docs/implementation_plan.md

 ## Phase 4: Agent integration

-[ ] Step 4.1: The Parser Utility

-Write a utility to extract code blocks from the AI's markdown response (e.g., extracting content between ```tsx blocks).

-Connect the Parser to the Preview window so code appears as it streams.

-Test if backend can extract code correctly

 [ ] Step 5: Real integration test

-Connects the LLM client with everything and simulate a real user interaction - translate prompt into SQL, run tool call, generate UI code, and renders.
+Connects the LLM client with everything and simulate a full interaction.
 Test the end-to-end workflow with the following scenarios:

 1. Basic hello world multi-turn conversations
 2. Generate SQL